Pfern/TtT-in-Portugal-2016/README-AV.md

 ### Session 1: Review of learning principles and how they apply to training

  * Terminology used in learning;
- * Learning objectives and learning outcomes;
+ * Learning objectives and outcomes;
- * How does learning work?
- * Research-based principles of learning and their implications for teaching practice;
+ * How learning works: research-based principles of learning and their implications for teaching practice;
  * What is formal and non-formal learning?
  * Relevant models from cognitive science;
- * Cognitive load;
+ * Cognitive load.

 ### Session 2: Training techniques that can be used to enhance learner engagement and participation
  * Delivering a learning event as a mission; establishing learning mode, teamwork and mutual trust;
- * Teaching as a preformance art;
+ * Teaching as a preformance art: promoting learner engagement;
+ * The GOBLET skills matrix for trainers;
  * Motivation and demotivation;
- * Promoting learner engagement;
- * Skills matrix for trainers;
  * Closed loop learning delivery;
  * Learning by doing;
  * Retention;